jgilbert20/Libre_PTC/README.md

 <img src="images/fruitcap-adafruit.jpg" alt="Drawing" width=300/>

-Until now, the PTC has been closed source and is undocumented, meaning you have to use Atmel's proprietary libraries[link], if you want to access the hardware on your Arduino-compatable processors.
+Until now, the PTC has been closed source and is undocumented, meaning you have to use [Atmel's proprietary libraries](http://www.atmel.com/tools/QTOUCHLIBRARY.aspx), if you want to access the hardware on your Arduino-compatable processors.

 ## Atmel PTC - great hardware you probably already have